- How to calculate the replacement cost of your home

 An independent appraiser is probably the most accurate method of determining a home’s replacement cost value.

-Below are some of the steps you can take to determine the replacement cost of your home:
+Below are some of the steps you can take to determine the replacement cost of your home.
+We'll use the example of homeowners we'll call the Lee family to illustrate.

 Get an appraisal.
 You can hire a professional to appraise your home's value.
 This will be an expert who will come to your home and inspect it.
 A good appraiser will be familiar with ordinances that apply in your area, and will understand local building costs.